top of page

 She was constructed from fish gills.
 I found them in the herb shops of Chinatown.
 I saw them stuffed in a jar and trusted that somewhere, a fish had been eaten and the gills set aside for medicinal purpose.
 But when I tried to ask which fish they came from, the lack of any common language left my queries unanswered..

 It was some years later that I stepped back into the shops and found the gills were no longer available.
 They had become CITES listed.
 My heart sank.
 What had I participated in?
 It was a difficult research as I had only the gills to make identity.
-But with the help of an ichthyologist, and the context of the purchase, we were able to determine that they were probably manta ray gills.
+But with the help of an ichthyologist, and the context of the purchase, we were able to determine that they were manta ray gills.
 I was broken hearted.

 These poor, majestic creatures were being fished to extinction for the sole purpose of providing a treatment considered dubious, even from within the Chinese Medicine community.